-Greece: Compromise reached for Crete interconnection22.
-October 2018. / SEE Energy News
+Greece: Compromise reached for Crete interconnection, SEE Energy News

 After the last meeting regarding the fate of Greek project for Crete-Athens electricity connection, it was agreed that electricity transmission system operator ADMIE will remain at the helm of the project.